San Juan, Puerto Rico Port Guide

 Taxis are a convenient and reliable option for travelers to get around the Port of San Juan in Puerto Rico.
 Taxis in San Juan are typically metered, so you’ll pay based on the distance traveled.
 However, confirming the fare with the driver before starting your journey is always a good idea, especially if heading to a specific attraction or destination outside the city center.
 Also, confirm your method of payment because while taxi companies generally accept credit cards, they must be informed upon requesting the service.

 Most taxi drivers in San Juan are friendly and knowledgeable about the area, so don’t hesitate to ask for recommendations or advice on the best routes to take.
 Just keep in mind that during peak tourist seasons or when multiple cruise ships are in port, there may be higher demand for taxis, so it’s a good idea to plan accordingly and allow extra time for transportation.
-Not all cruise ports have Uber, but San Juan does, so this is another option for transportation.
+Not all cruise ports have Uber, but San Juan does, so this is another transportation option.

 Golf Carts in San Juan